bank-vaults/bank-vaults.dev/content/docs/blog/index.md

 ## Banzai Cloud blog posts

 The developers of Banzai Cloud wrote a lot about Bank-Vaults.
-Their posts are now available on the [Cisco Tech Blog](https://techblog.cisco.com/tags/bank-vaults).
+Their posts are now available on the [Outshift by Cisco Blog](https://outshift.cisco.com/blog/topic/bank-vaults-).